-This details the impact that our pupil premium activity had on pupils in the 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2024 academic year.

-Data and outcomes Summer 22
+Data and outcomes Summer 24

-Impact has shown that all pupil premium children have made expected progress and 76% + of all our disadvantaged children are working at age related expectations.
-12% of our disadvantaged cohort are working at the greater depth standard.
-We currently have 17 disadvantaged children from Year 1 - Year 6.
+Impact has shown that all pupil premium children have made expected progress and 59% - 69% + of all our disadvantaged children are working at age related expectations.
+9%-19%% of our disadvantaged cohort are working at the greater depth standard.
+We currently have 32 disadvantaged children from Reception - Year 6.

-100% of PP children in Year 6 are working at age related expectations in SPAG, Reading and Maths.
-Only one child did not achieve age related expectations in Writing.
+100% of PP children in Year 6 achieved working at age related expectations in SPAG, Reading and Writing.
+Only one child did not achieve age related expectations in Maths.
+50% of the Year 6 disadvantaged cohort attained GDS at writing.